RxnWeaver/RxnWeaver/doc/design/molecule-normal-form.md

 a compound value including the atom's own atomic number and those of its neighbours listed in descending order of atomic numbers.

 Information about neighbours is stored as an adjacency list.
+Double and triple bonds are taken into account by repeating the neighbour as many times.
 The neighbours in the list are sorted in descending order of their respective CIP priorities.

 For ease of look up, adjacency lists are full: if atom **A** is a neighbour of atom **B**, the adjacency list of **B** lists **A**, and